VeloCMS vs HubSpot

 FeatureVeloCMSHubSpot

-Best forIndie content creators, bloggers, newsletter writers, and solo founders who want to write, publish, grow an audience, and monetize directly — without $1,200+/mo enterprise overhead, mandatory onboarding fees, or contact-tier billing that scales with your success.Enterprise B2B companies with marketing, sales, and service teams that benefit from a single integrated system — inbound marketing campaigns, CRM deal tracking, lead nurturing automation, and customer service helpdesk under one roof.
-HubSpot is a genuine category leader for this audience.
+Best forIndie creators, bloggers, newsletter writers, solo founders who want to write, publish, grow, and monetize — without enterprise overhead or contact-tier billing.Enterprise B2B companies with marketing, sales, and service teams that benefit from a single integrated CRM + marketing + service system.

 Three scenarios, three different calculations